sourcegraph/scip-ruby/README.md

 # Sorbet

+NOTE: This code is in Sourcegraph's fork of Sorbet, modified to add support for emitting SCIP indexes.
+See scip-ruby.md for details on running tests etc.
+The original README follows below.

+---

 This repository contains Sorbet, a fast, powerful type checker designed for Ruby.
 It aims to be easy to add to existing codebases with gradual types, and fast to respond with errors and suggestions.